 This post may contain affiliate links.
 Thanks for your support!

-Just like everything else we do with our homeschooled high schoolers, chemistry is
+Just like everything else we do with our homeschooled high schoolers, chemistry has the potential to be a customized course that is a reflection of the type of student you are teaching.

 The Best Time for Taking High School Chemistry